lunarmodules/ldoc/manual.md

 ----> displayed as: fun (one [, two [, three [, four]]])
 ```

-This is a bit tedious to type, so the rule is that a series of 'opt' modifiers will be interpreted
+This is a bit tedious to type, so the rule is that a series of 'opt' modifiers will be interpreted as 'opt', 'optchain',....
-as 'opt','optchain'.... .
-If you want to be explicit, then do `convert_opt=true` in your
+If you want to be explicit, then do `convert_opt=true` in your `config.ld`.
-`config.ld`.

 If a value is given for `opt`then LDoc can present this as the default value for this optional argument.